Sienna Miller Wows In A Skimpy Black String Bikini

 Sienna Miller is putting her fit and toned body on display during a recent sunny vacation in France.
 The stunning 37-year-old actress showed a whole lot of skin in new paparazzi photos published by The Daily Mail this week as she gave the world a good look at all her hard work in the gym in a pretty skimpy black string two-piece.

-Soaking up the sun on a boat while vacationing in St Tropez on August 8, the Layer Cake and Alfie actress defied her age in her tiny bikini look which was made up of a triangle string top and a pair of matching bottoms with strings across both hips.
+Soaking up the sun on a boat while vacationing in St Tropez on August 8, the Layer Cake and Alfie actress defied her age in her tiny bikini look, which was made up of a triangle string top and a pair of matching bottoms with strings across both hips.

-The gorgeous star had her long and textured blonde hair flowing down as she hit the water, enjoying a boat ride with her boyfriend Lucas Zwirner who went shirtless in his swim shorts for the occasion.
+The gorgeous star had her long and textured blonde hair flowing down as she hit the water, enjoying a boat ride with her boyfriend, Lucas Zwirner, who went shirtless in his swim shorts for the occasion.

 The candid new photos showed the bikini-clad star enjoying her downtime in the European vacation destination as she took a dip in the ocean with her snorkel before then climbing back onto the boat to do some drying off.
 Sienna’s toned middle was on full display in her pretty skimpy swimwear look, as were her long and lean legs.